jameslafferty/MailChimp-Widget/readme.txt

 3. The widget displays in your sidebar.

 == Changelog ==
+= 0.7 =
+* Added French language support.
+Thank you to Frederick Marcoux for this contribution!

 = 0.6.2 =
 * Removed old merge data.
 Thank you to [huguespisapia](http://wordpress.org/support/profile/huguespisapia) for letting me know about this.